 📍Queensland Museum, Corner of Grey and Melbourne St, South Brisbane

-24. Get drawn into Bluey’s World
+23. Get drawn into Bluey’s World

 📍Northshore Pavilion, 281 MacArthur Avenue, Hamilton

-25. Skipper you and your mates down the Brisbane River on these BYO electric boats
+24. Skipper you and your mates down the Brisbane River on these BYO electric boats

-GoBoat have become the easiest way for you and your friends to enjoy time on the water.
+Now that the rain is coming to a halt, GoBoat have become the easiest way for you and your friends to enjoy time on the water.
 The boats—constructed from fibreglass, which uses recycled PET bottles instead of virgin glass—are powered by an electric motor and have a top speed of seven kilometres per hour.

 This means that you don’t need a license to skipper them and anyone over the age of eighteen can be captain for a day.